To Master a Discipline, We Have to Start from its Roots Upwards

 The following interview was recorded in January 1994 in Vienna by Liga members Drs.
 Friedrich Dellmour and Gerhard Willinger, who discussed some basic questions concerning Homeopathy with Dr. Saine on the occasion of his visit to Austria.

-André Saine is a graduate of the National College of Naturopathic Medicine in Portland, Oregon and a Diplomat in the Homeopathic academy of Naturopathic Physicians.
+André Saine is a graduate of the National College of Naturopathic Medicine in Portland, Oregon and a Diplomate in the Homeopathic Academy of Naturopathic Physicians.
 He has been teaching and lecturing on Homeopathy since 1985.
 One of the main points of his clinical work is the treatment of patients suffering from very serious chronic diseases.
 In addition to his private practice in Montreal, Canada, he has been the Dean and the main instructor for the postgraduate program of the Canadian Academy of Homeopathy since 1986.